Lori-Systems/tap_freshsales/README.md

   - SCHEMA : Generated schema - automates the `Data insert ` process
   - RECORD : Actual data for each record in json format.

-# Running tapo to Postgres Database
+# Running tap to Postgres Database
 - To push data from tap_freshsale to postgres db using the target-postgres
 - Add db_config
 ```